connectrpc/connectrpc.com/docs/cors.md

 sidebar_position: 985
 ---

-# Cross-Origin Resource Sharing with Connect and gRPC-web
+# Cross-Origin Resource Sharing with Connect and gRPC-Web

 CORS is a mechanism that allows servers to restrict requests from JavaScript running in a web browser.
 For example, consider a malicious web page making